 Cortisol is a steroid hormone produced by the adrenal glands.
 Whenever you experience something your body perceives as a threat, like a large dog barking at you, a chemical known as adrenocorticotropic hormone (ACTH) is released in your brain.
 This triggers your adrenal glands to release cortisol and adrenaline.

-Cortisol is the main hormone involved in stress and the “fight or flight” response.
-This response is a natural and protective response to a perceived threat or danger.
-A series of physiological responses cause cortisol and adrenal levels to increase, resulting in a burst of new energy and strength.
+Cortisol is the main hormone involved in stress and the fight, flight, or freeze response.
+This is a natural and protective response to a perceived threat or danger.
+Increased levels of cortisol result in a burst of new energy and strength.

-Cortisol plays a role in several systems in the body.
-These systems include:
+Cortisol plays a role in several systems in the body, including:

 - stress responses

 - the breakdown of proteins, fats, and carbohydrates